kencormican/milestoneProjectTwo/READMe.md

     calls to two separate Data Sets.
 The first would provide the country wide base data set and the second would provide the county specific breakdown.
 Initially I used an XHR request per the "Consuming
     APIs Using JavaScript" tutorial and went about converting the nested JSON objects to a 2D Array using the approach described within the Tabular Data Modules.
 The approach worked well, and I was able to use console.logs() at various points within the parsing process to determine I had produced a viable 2D array.
-I also completed the parse Headline data function which captured the most recent iteration of the Total Confirmed Cases and Total Confirmed Deaths from the Countrywide Array.At this point in time I moved from the XHR fetch process to a jQuery.Get via a $.when/.then promises, as described in the GitHub API module.
+I also completed the parse Headline data function which captured the most recent iteration of the Total Confirmed Cases and Total Confirmed Deaths from the Countrywide Array.
+At this point in time I moved from the XHR fetch process to a jQuery.Get via a $.when/.then promises, as described in the GitHub API module.
 I felt it was cleaner and better suited to working with multiple responses from simultaneous API calls for the Countrywide and county specific datasets.
 *   Unfortunately, having successfully made calls to both datasets and passed the resultant responses into their own respective arrays I noted that the county death statistics contained null values for each cell.
 I believe this is why the majority of the other Ireland COVID trackers omit this information.I then set about looking for another source with a comparable dataset that provided the necessary